 Advocacy began for me at the age of 14.
 I was the youngest speaker invited to a conference in Colombo, Sri Lanka to advocate on environmental stewardship.
 A few years later, I had another fulfilling experience as a volunteer at the Police Hospital in Accra, Ghana, where I assisted in establishing the Child Abuse Network.
 I continued my passion for advocacy through my heavy involvement with UNICEF at the University of Toronto where I was the Co-Director of the Youth Engagement Program.
 I taught students with learning disabilities about children’s rights and developed the youth engagement curriculum to be used across community centres in Toronto.

 Prior to joining Rudner Law, I articled at a leading, national full-service Toronto law firm.
 During my articles, I thoroughly enjoyed working on employment law files, ranging from preparing for a trial before the Human Rights Tribunal of Ontario to negotiating a wrongful dismissal settlement.
 I realized that employment law is the perfect nexus between business, law, and people –– and that is why I am so drawn to it.
 It is an exciting area of practice given its breadth and given that the law is constantly evolving.
 As an Employment Lawyer, I can be proactive by providing strategic advice to employers on minimizing liability as well as advocate on behalf of employees and directly impact their working lives.
 There is a real human component and often there are complex relationships to navigate.
 I am thrilled to be a part of the employment bar and have been elected to the executive committee of the Ontario Bar Association’s Labour and Employment Law Section, where I serve the interests of the profession and the public.
-I was called to the Ontario bar in June 2016.

 I obtained my Juris Doctor degree from the University of Toronto Faculty of Law.
 As a law student, I developed written accommodation policies to promote mental health awareness as Equity Officer; guided prospective students as Student Ambassador; reviewed papers for publication as Senior Editor of the Journal of Law & Equality; and actively managed files for low-income clients at the Downtown Legal Services Clinic.
 Prior to law school, I graduated Summa Cum Laude from Trinity College, University of Toronto with a double major in Criminology and Ethics, Society & Law.
 I served as the President of the Ethics, Society & Law Students’ Association, and was honoured to receive the Brian Morgan Scholarship in Law and the Magdalena Gryc Award.